Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing, and more.

-In order to join, just send a random mail to
+To join, just send a random email to

-The development of libsodium is entirely made by volunteers.
-We would like to specially thank the following companies and organizations for their contribution:
+Sodium is developed by volunteers.
+We would like to especially thank the following companies and organizations for their contribution:

-Paragonie Initiative Enterprise, who donated a Raspberry Pi to ensure that the library works perfectly on this hardware.
+- Paragonie Initiative Enterprise, who donated a Raspberry Pi to ensure that the library works perfectly on this hardware.
+Thanks!

-Maximilian Blochberger and Joshua Small, who both generously donated $100.
-This will help a lot to cover the infrastructure costs.
+- Maximilian Blochberger and Joshua Small, who both generously donated $100.
+This will help cover the infrastructure costs a lot.
 Thanks again, Max and Joshua!

 People who designed the primitives and wrote implementations the library is based on can be found in the AUTHORS file.
 This project wouldn't exist without them.